Macrometacorp/docs/docs/search/queries/search-functions.md

 ]
 ```

 The _s_ is removed from _ips_, which leads to the prefix _ips_ not matching the indexed token _ip_.
-You may either create a custom text Analyzer with stemming disabled to avoid this issue, or apply stemming to the prefix:
+You may either create a custom text analyzer with stemming disabled to avoid this issue, or apply stemming to the prefix:

 ```js
 FOR doc IN viewName